andrelohmann/vagrant-aws-operations-test/README.md

 ### VirtualBox

   * install the latest virtualbox from oracle repositories (https://www.virtualbox.org/wiki/Downloads)
-  * if you are on a linux distro, follow the instaructions to add the oracle repo
+  * if you are on a linux distro, follow the instructions to add the oracle repo
   * install the latest Oracle VM VirtualBox Extension Pack

 ### Vagrant

 #### cli

-  * Install the lates vagrant (https://www.vagrantup.com/downloads.html)
+  * Install the latest vagrant (https://www.vagrantup.com/downloads.html)

 #### plugins